argho626-hue/CivCode-AI/README.md

 ---

 ## 👨‍💻 Architected by Argho Dutta
-> *"Bridging the gap between eco-friendly construction materials and data-driven predictive modeling to eliminate destructive testing."*
+> *"Driving the transition towards a circular economy in construction by integrating advanced computational mechanics with eco-friendly material science."*

-🎓 **B.Tech Civil Engineering @ HIT** | 🔬 AAC Thermo-Mechanical Researcher
+🎓 **B.Tech Civil Engineering** | 🔬 Computational Mechanics & AAC Researcher | 📝 Published Author

 ### 📌 Project Overview
-This project bridges the gap between traditional civil engineering and Artificial Intelligence. **CivCode AI v3.0** is a Machine Learning web application designed to instantly predict the ultimate load capacity of UPVC-confined concrete columns[cite: 19].
-By utilizing a Random Forest regression algorithm trained on 742 experimental data points, it eliminates the need for resource-intensive and destructive physical laboratory testing[cite: 19].
+This project is a response to the massive carbon footprint of conventional cement-based construction. **CivCode AI v3.0** is an advanced Machine Learning framework designed to instantly predict the structural performance of UPVC-confined concrete[cite: 21].
+By utilizing a Random Forest regression algorithm trained on 742 experimental data points, this tool eliminates the need for recurring, energy-consuming physical testing[cite: 21].

 ### 🚀 Key Features
-* **Instant Load Prediction:** Accurately estimates structural capacity based on column geometry and material properties with 86.40% accuracy[cite: 19].
+* **Instant Load Prediction:** Accurately estimates structural capacity based on column geometry and material properties with 86.40% accuracy[cite: 21].
-* **Generative Structural Design:** Features a reverse optimization module where engineers can input a 'Target Load', and the AI automatically recommends the most economical and sustainable material combinations[cite: 19].
+* **Generative Structural Design:** Features a reverse optimization module to automatically recommend the most economical and sustainable material combinations.
-* **Feature Importance Insights:** Transparently displays which parameters (e.g., Area of Concrete) most significantly influence the column's strength[cite: 19].
+* **Feature Importance Insights:** Transparently displays which parameters most significantly influence structural integrity.

 ### 🛠️ How to Use the Live App
 1. Click the **"Open in Colab"** badge at the very top of this page.